Intellectual Property

 Today, in the global era, every company desires to safeguard their brand with the help of intellectual property laws.
 The companies downright depend on IP law firms for the protection of not only their brand name but also their logo, marketing tools, slogans, taglines, images, and, in some cases, their phone numbers.

 Recently, in 2022, the case of Sujata Chaudhri vs. Swarup Ghosh set a perfect example of a legal battle between law firms to protect infringements of their own intellectual properties.
-The High Court of Delhi passed judgment in favor of the plaintiff (Sujata Chaudhuri, an IP lawyer based in Delhi), stating that the defendant (Swarupa Ghosh, another IP lawyer) has infringed the trademark and copyright of the plaintiff’s logo since the logo of the defendant has been found to be deceptively similar to that of the plaintiff.
+The High Court of Delhi passed judgment in favor of the plaintiff (Sujata Chaudhuri, an intellectual property lawyer based in Delhi), stating that the defendant (Swarupa Ghosh, another IP lawyer) has infringed the trademark and copyright of the plaintiff’s logo since the logo of the defendant has been found to be deceptively similar to that of the plaintiff.

 In the case, the plaintiff in question appeared before the court on the ground that she is an intellectual property lawyer and has adopted a distinctive “SC Device Mark” and registered the same in class 45 of trademark registration along with the words “SUJATA CHAUDHRI IP ATTORNEYS,” which can either be used alone or used in conjunction with these words.
 The said registration in class 45 applies to all legal services, including intellectual property consultancy, litigation, legal research, licensing, and advisory and consultancy services related to law, including intellectual property law.
 The plaintiff first designed the logo in 2014 and, hence, claims copyright ownership over it.